 Myeloma patients are living longer, primarily because of the development of new and effective drugs.
 It is estimated that the average myeloma patient will live more than 10 years from the time of diagnosis, and perhaps longer.
-While this progress is exciting, the three-and four-drug combinations used in myeloma treatment include costly medications that require continuous use.
-This can result in financial burden for patients, limited access to medications and lower adherence to treatments.
+While this progress is exciting, the financial costs associated with new treatments, such as chimeric antigen receptor (CAR) T-cell therapies, can become an obstacle to treatment, leading to financial toxicity.
+In addition, the three- and four-drug combinations used in myeloma treatment include costly medications that require continuous use.
+This can result in a financial burden for patients, limited access to medications and lower adherence to treatments.

-Patients can speak to their doctor if they have any concerns about being able to afford their medications.
-A member of the treatment team may be able to provide information and resources that can help.
-Although health insurance plans may not cover all the costs of cancer care, there are several resources available to find assistance in paying for prescription drugs.
+Patients can speak to their healthcare team if they have any concerns about being able to afford their medications.
+A member of the team may be able to provide information and suggest resources that can help.
+Health insurance plans may not cover all the costs of cancer care, but patients can turn to several other resources that can help them to find assistance in paying for prescription drugs.
 These include resources from organizations, foundations and prescription assistance programs.